Appearance

 PHP: HTTP or HTTPS?

-With PHP you can also redirect user to HTTPS version of your website by using a simple code snippet in the beginning of your script or in htaccess file
+With PHP, you can also redirect users to the HTTPS version of your website by using a simple code snippet at the beginning of your script.

 <?php